 Two big streaming services will become one next year.
 Warner Bros.
 Discovery, which was formed earlier this year from the merger of the Warner Media and Discovery companies, has confirmed that HBO Max and Discovery Plus will combine into a single streaming service sometime in the summer of 2023.

 According to Variety, the merger will first happen in the US market and will take effect in other international markets in the following months.
 There’s no word yet on what the combined streaming service will be called, nor what the pricing will be like.
-The streamer will have different subscription tiers, including one with no ads, and one with ads for a price.
+The streamer will have different subscription tiers, including one with no ads, and one with ads for a price (similar to HBO Max’s current price structure).
 The company may also offer an ad-based service that will be completely free to access.

 Warner Bros.
 Discovery announced the streaming merger as part of its second quarter 2022 earnings report.
 It stated that the current combined worldwide subscription numbers for HBO, HBO Max, and Discovery Plus came to 92.1 million, up 1.7 million from the previous quarter.
 It did not show how many subscribers were signed up for each service.